amandeeprich/Fake_Product_Identification/README.md

 - Not only limited to particular business can be used in many supply chain businesses.
 - Provides a secure and trusted tracking system from one end to another end.

-# Built With:

- ### _Mobile App:_

--	Android Studio - Android app
--	NodeJS - Server Environment
--	MySQL - Database

- ### _Blockchain:_

--	Ethereum - Blockchain Network
--	Solidity - Smart Contracts
--	Ganache - Create private Ethereum blockchain to run tests

- ### _Website:_

--	HTML - Markup language for creating web pages
--	CSS - Style Sheet Language
--	JavaScript - Scripting Language for web pages
--	Bootstrap - Templating

-# Restrictions:
-- The customer or user needs to have a QR code scanner in order to check the product information.
-- Products that have already been manufactured prior to the day this application has been established cannot be tracked.
-- At the moment, we are dependent on the company to register with our services, without which, we cannot provide information about a brand to the user.

-# Conclusion:
-To conclude, Counterfiet products are developing these days dramatically with huge number.
-Thus, there is strong need to identify fake products and blockchain technology is utilized to recognize counterfeit products.
-Besides, the data is encoded into a QR code.
-Customers or clients scan the QR code and afterward they can recognize the duplicate product.
-Digital information of products can be put away as blocks in blockchain technology.
-Hence, the proposed framework is valuable for the customer to identify counterfeit items in the supply chain.
-Customers can scan QR codes assigned to a product and can get all the data like transaction history, current owner based on which end-user can check regardless of whether the product is certifiable or not.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.